Working and studying abroad

 Since 1 January 2021, freedom of movement between the UK and the EU has ended, meaning that rules on hiring from the EU have changed.
 If you want to employ someone from the EU, they must first have permission, through the form of a visa (excluding the Republic of Ireland).
 Companies will be able to sponsor an employee to move to the UK for work.

 Find out more on how to become a sponsor.

 A new Global Business Mobility visa will be available by Spring 2022, to allow staff mobility between countries, and business growth between countries.

 UK citizens seeking to study physics in the EU

 If you’re a UK citizen and are planning to study in the EU, you may need a study visa from the destination country.
 To find out the new rules for studying and living in the EU, and for information on tuition fees, read the government guidance, visit the UCAS website, and check the relevant information on the destination country’s website.

 The UK will no longer be participating in the Erasmus (now Erasmus+) scheme.
-The UK has created an alternative Turing scheme, which will allow exchange to participating universities around the world, including those in the EU.
-Organisers can apply to take part in the scheme, which will begin in September 2021.
+The UK has created an alternative Turing scheme, which allows exchange to participating universities around the world, including those in the EU.
+Organisers can apply to take part in the Turing scheme, which began in September 2021.